christinazhangstudio/13thsletters/README.md

 # 13th's Letters

 This project was authored by Christina Zhang in Fall 2021 for the Code Quantum Hackathon.
-If you're wondering, deployment is still in progress; who woulda thought that deployment would take over an hour (I guess that's what I get for using free-tier on all everything).
-Update!
-Deployed app can be found here: [13thsletter.meteorapp.com](13thsletter.meteorapp.com)
+If you're wondering, deployment is still in progress; who woulda thought that deployment would take over an hour (I guess that's what I get for using free-tier on all everything). ~~Update!
+Deployed app can be found here: [13thsletter.meteorapp.com](13thsletter.meteorapp.com)~~ (no longer maintained)

 - - - -
 ## Inspiration